Extly/extension-skeleton-for-joomla/README.md

 This project has been created to standarize the creation of extensions for Joomla.
 It provides a quick way to initialize a project to create any type of extension.
 According to my experience, this is the most common scenario:

-- NEW: A JavaScript App
+- NEW: A JavaScript App.
+For instance, to create Single Page Application (SPA) for Joomla.
 - A Component
 - CLI (file) scripts
-- A Library, packing [Composer](https://getcomposer.org/) libraries
+- A Library, packing [Composer](https://getcomposer.org/) libraries or any other framework.
 - Modules
 - Plugins
 - A Template